percona/pmm-doc/docs/faq.md

 **-e METRICS_RESOLUTION=3s**

+!!! alert alert-info "Note"
-**NOTE**: Consider increasing minimum resolution when PMM Server and PMM Client are on different networks, or when Adding an Amazon RDS DB instance to PMM.
+    Consider increasing minimum resolution when PMM Server and PMM Client are on different networks, or when Adding an Amazon RDS DB instance to PMM.

 ## Why do I get `Failed ReadTopologyInstance` error when adding MySQL host to Orchestrator?